Cantera/cantera-website/source/news/gsoc-2020-blog-3.md

 - After execution, `m_y` will contain the computed solution vector, and will later be used to update the `ReactorNet` to its time-integrated state .
 - The `CV_NORMAL` option tells the solver that it should continue taking internal timesteps until it has reached user-specified `tout` (or just passed it, in which case solutions are reached by interpolation).
 This provides the appropriate functionality for `ReactorNet::advance()`.
 The alternate option, `CV_ONE_STEP`, tells the solver to take a single internal step, and is used in `ReactorNet::step()`.

 How does `CVODES` know what ODE system it should be solving?
 The ODE system was actually already specified using `CVodeInit()`, one of the methods automatically invoked during the `ReactorNet::initialize()` routine. `CVODES` requires that its user provide a C function that defines their ODE, able to compute the right-hand side of the ODE system (d`y`/d`t`) for a given value of the independent variable, `t`, and the state vector, `y`.
-For more information about ODE right-hand side function requirements, see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 4.6.1.
+For more information about ODE right-hand side function requirements, see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/cv_guide-5.7.0.pdf), section 4.6.1.

 The `CVodesIntegrator` wrapper class provides a useful C++ interface for configuring this C function by pairing with `FuncEval`, an abstract base class for ODE right-hand-side function evaluators.
 Like the `Integrator` base class, `FuncEval` defines virtual functions that derived classes will provide the implementations for.
 In this case, classes derived from `FuncEval` will implement the actual evaluation of their particular ODE system.

-- ***Class `FuncEval`***: An abstract base class for ODE right-hand-side function evaluators. ([Documentation](https://cantera.org/documentation/docs-2.4/doxygen/html/d1/dd1/classCantera_1_1FuncEval.html))
+- ***Class `FuncEval`***: An abstract base class for ODE right-hand-side function evaluators. (<a href="/2.4/doxygen/html/d1/dd1/classCantera_1_1FuncEval.html">Documentation</a>)
     - Declared in **FuncEval.h**, line 26 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/include/cantera/numerics/FuncEval.h#L26))
     - Implemented in **FuncEval.cpp**, line 7 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/src/numerics/FuncEval.cpp#L7))